timjogorman/RicherEventDescription/guidelines.md

 In many cases, sufficient world knowledge, inference or research may let an annotator guess what the order of these events is.
 However, unless there is explicit grammatical evidence for the ordering -- most obviously, prepositions and connectives like "Before", or thing like "and then" -- do not infer anything about the relationships between them.

-### For causation, you should also look for evidence -- but coordination or adjacent sentences often count as evidence of casuation
+#### Nearby sentences or coordinated clauses count as "evidence", but only if you can add an explicit "then"

+It will often feel like a temporal order is implied even though no explicit temporal words have occurred, simply because one sentence is positioned as following another.
+We have a test for this: if you can add a "then" into the second clause *without  feeling like you've changed the meaning of the two sentences*, then feel free to temporally order these with BEFORE.
+If you cannot do this "then" test, then do not relate them.

+Note that this should only encompass nearby sentences, but could theoretically go beyond a single sentence, *if and only if the first sentence contained many subevents*.
+For example:

+- We [took] the kids to the arcade.
+They played ski-ball; they played pacman.
+We **(then)** [went[ home exhausted.
+> **took** BEFORE **went**

+### Do causation links between coordinated clauses / adjacent sentences if they allow a so/thus/therefore paraphrase

 Consider examples like:

 - The race organizers **ran** out of gatorade and **switched** to distributing water
 - A *blizzard* hit chicago and we were *rerouted* to detroit.

 One might read causation (CAUSE or PRECONDITION) from such examples, despite the lack of an explicit indicator of causation such as "because of".
-Despite the lack of explicit encoding of causation, feel free to mark these as having a causation relation when they pass the paraprase test below.
+Despite the lack of explicit encoding of causation, feel free to mark these as having a causation relation when they pass the paraprase test[] below.

 The core of the paraphrase test is whether you can add an explicit connective such as "therefore", "thus" or "so" into the sentence without feeling any real change in the meaning of the sentence itself.

 - The race organizers **ran** out of gatorade and *so* **switched** to distributing water
 - A *blizzard* hit chicago and *therefore* we were *rerouted* to detroit.

 ### Causation from non-explicit, inferrable contexts should be left out unless extremely certain